 And I’m Mary Thengvall – Director of the team.
 I’m building a longer-term strategy and vision around Developer Experience, Developer Advocacy, and Developer Community at Camunda (keep an eye on my blog for more information about that soon!).
 It’s my pleasure to guide these awesome Developer Relations professionals and work across teams at Camunda to make sure we’re creating the best products for you, our community.
 After all, that’s what it’s all about!

 Want to get in touch with us?

 Great!
 We love hearing from you.
-You can reach our Developer Advocates on Twitter, browse our personal websites where we share our favourite hacks and check out our projects on Github:
+You can reach our Developer Advocates on Twitter, browse our personal websites where we share our favorite hacks and check out our projects on GitHub:

 Plus you can connect with the team at CamundaCon Live this April 23rd and 24th.
 I’ll be moderating our panel discussion – Process Automation in 2030: Where are the humans?; and Bernd will be presenting Microservices Orchestration and Integration using Workflow Automation.
 It’s completely free to attend and will bring our Camunda Community together from all corners of the globe – I hope to see you there.